SAFEGUARDING POLICY APRIL 2023

 The members of Gamblers Anonymous ("GA") support each other in Groups.
 As individuals, GA members should be aware of their duties of care to others and hence follow the law and best practice regarding safeguarding, when acting in GA’s name.

 THE BASIC PRINCIPLE

-This policy applies to the safeguarding of all GA members, as well as those with whom GA members come into contact with when acting in GA’s name.
+This policy applies to the safeguarding of all GA members, as well as those with whom GA members come into contact when acting in GA’s name.
 This includes those under the age of 18 (minors) and vulnerable adults (who may be members of GA).

 Meetings with members who are new to GA should be conducted by two existing GA members and, wherever possible, by a man and a woman.

 A Sponsor should: